OwlAgent1/TurtleFetch/README.md

 ### How to Run
 #### rsp_ur5e
 cd to rsp_ur5e folder and <pre>source install/setup.bash</pre>
+Make sure ur5e is connected and is set to remote control

 To start the ur5e and gripper, use <pre>ros2 launch ur5e_cartesian_control ur5e.launch.py use_real:=true use_gripper:=true</pre>
 you will see the robot model of ur5e in rviz and the gripper will close and open which indicates the gripper and ur5e is ready for use

 To move the ur5e, use <pre>ros2 run tf2_ros static_transform_publisher x y z rx ry rz sensor_base target</pre>
 which will send the target to ur5e.
-Here x, y, z are cartesian positions of ur5e while rx ry rz is the rpy
+Here x, y, z are cartesian positions of ur5e while rx ry rz are the rpy

 To control the gripper, use <pre>ros2 action send_goal   /robotiq_gripper_controller/gripper_cmd   control_msgs/action/GripperCommand   "{ command: { position: s, max_effort: 10 } }"</pre>
 where s is the status of gripper, it can be any value between 0.0 and 0.8( 0.0 indicates open and 0.8 means close )